 - Locks doors (if time allows)

-If anyone in your household uses a wheelchair, walker, oxygen concentrator, or other medical device, your plan needs specific accommodations: identify evacuation paths that are wheelchair-accessible, keep backup batteries or manual alternatives for powered medical devices, maintain a written list of medical equipment serial numbers and suppliers, and pre-identify accessible shelters in your area.
-FEMA’s guidance on planning for people with access and functional needs is a valuable resource here — don’t assume general shelter facilities will meet specialized needs.
+If anyone in your household uses a wheelchair, walker, oxygen concentrator, or other medical device, your plan needs specific accommodations: identify wheelchair-accessible evacuation paths, keep backup batteries or manual alternatives for powered devices, maintain a written list of equipment serial numbers and suppliers, and pre-identify accessible shelters in your area.
+Don’t assume general shelter facilities will meet specialized needs.

 Adjust roles based on your household.
-A single person assigns priorities rather than people.
+A single person assigns priorities rather than delegates.
 A family with teenagers can distribute more responsibility.
 The critical point: write it down and practice it.

 Step 5: Build Your Supply Inventory

-I’m not going to turn this into a gear list — our essential prepper checklist covers that in detail.
+Complete emergency supply inventory laid out for inspectionI won’t turn this into a full gear list — our essential prepper checklist handles that.
 But your emergency preparedness plan needs a supply inventory section that answers three questions:

 - What do we have and where is it stored?